Published On: Jul 18 2011 02:10:06 PM EDTUpdated On: Jul 28 2015 02:00:00 AM EDT

 Dustin Diamond played Samuel "Screech" Powers, Zack's nerdy best friend.

 Diamond most recently has had roles in the 2013 low-budget movies "Captured Hearts" and "Scavenger Killers."
 Diamond, who also played Screech in the "Saved by the Bell" spinoffs "The College Years" (1993-94) and "The New Class" (1994-2000), has also been frequently featured on such reality shows as "Celebrity Fit Club" and "Celebrity Boxing 2."
 In 2013, he appeared as a contestant on the British reality TV competition "Celebrity Big Brother."
-He made headlines recently following his Dec.
-26, 2014, arrest for possession of a switchblade knife, which he was alleged to have pulled during a bar altercation in which a man was stabbed.
-He's seen here in court on Dec.
-29, 2014, with his girlfriend Amanda Schutz, who was also arrested in the incident.
+Seen here in court with his girlfriend Amanda Schutz in December 2014, he was sentenced to 120 days in jail on June 25, 2015, for his role in a Wisconsin bar fight in which a man was stabbed.

 Tiffani-Amber Thiessen played cheerleader Kelly Kapowski, Zack's dream girl.